LMsmith/tic-tac-toe/README.md

-#Full Stack Nanodegree Project 4 Refresh
+#Tic-Tac-Toe: Full Stack Nanodegree Project 4 Refresh

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered